-‘Want to read with us?
-First, join Bookclubz.
-It’s a platform that hosts our book club.
-It’s easy!
-Create a profile there and then become a Diasporic Peoples Writing Collective (DPWC) book club member via this link: https://bookclubz.com/clubs/24994/join/dddd92/
+Join us for a read via Bookclubs.
+Bookclubs is a platform for hosting book club events and discussions.
+It’s easy join!
+Just create a profile and become a Diasporic Peoples Writing Collective (DPWC) book club member via this link: https://bookclubz.com/clubs/24994/join/dddd92/

-We’re reading the following book right now.
-Please read along with us and meet us on Zoom for the discussion.
+We’re reading the following book/s now, so pace yourself and meet us on Zoom for the discussion/s.

 December 13, 2021 6:00 PM – 7:00 PM – PST